 Introduction – 172 words

 In most OECD countries demographic ageing poses serious challenges to the provision of long-term care (LTC) services.
-(Rechel et al., 2013; Colombo et al., 2011) will increase, since longevity and the ageing of the baby boom generation leads to an increase in the number of elderly people, while a general higher life expectancy the duration of time in which LTC services are needed (Rechel et al., 2013; Colombo et al., 2011).
-Due to tThis expected double burden will increase both, the demand for LTC services and costs for thier provision.
+The period in which LTC services are needed (Rechel et al., 2013; Colombo et al., 2011) will extend, since longevity and the ageing of the baby boom generation leads to more elderly people with higher life expectancies(Rechel et al., 2013; Colombo et al., 2011)This double burden will increase both, the demand for LTC services and costs for their provision.
 Thus, countries reshape their LTC systems, on the one hand to make them more efficient and financially robust and on the other hand to increase the access and performance of LTC systems (Ranci and Pavolini, 2013).
-Many countries adopted marketization, economization and corporatization reform measures which often tremendously altered the scope and functioning of established LTC systems (Farris and Marchetti, 2017; Ungerson, 1997).
-Thus, increasing problem pressure and numerous reforms in recent years have altered LTC system in many OECD countries.
-Therefore, a new and updated LTC typology will include these changes and the results will help to grasp and categorize them.
+Many countries adopted marketization, economization, and corporatization reform measures which often tremendously altered the scope and functioning of established LTC systems (Farris and Marchetti, 2017; Ungerson, 1997).
+Thus, increasing problem pressure and numerous reforms in recent years have transformed LTC system in many OECD countries.
+A new and updated LTC typology will include these changes and show in which way they lead to new types of LTC systems.
+Compared to earlier typologies, we make three advancements.First, previous typologies often focus either on social services in general or on one aspect of LTC such as migration or family caregiving.
+We focus on characteristics of LTC institutions.
+Second, earlier typologies used either usedquantitative OECD or Eurostat data or standardized data on institutional and regulatory aspects of LTC systems.
+We integrate both approaches by using OCED data on supply, public-private mix, performance as well as institutional data on accessibility of systems.
+Third, we provide a felixible typology of LTC systems by taking different methods of clustering into account.

 Theory – 1705 words